-Everyone fancies having a website or server of their own on the internet.
-May it be for blogging or just for storing files, having your own web server in the internet is something that’s very powerful.
-In this DIY tutorial, I am going to show how to set up a Web Server in your home by just using a Raspberry Pi.
-Using this, you could create your own personal Raspberry Pi Web Server which helps you to access your files from any part of the world using the internet.
-And no need to worry about the DDNS Client, you can get it for free from no-ip.com.
-Here, we will be using Apache, PHP and MySQL to build this Raspberry Pi Web Server.
+In this tutorial, I am going to show you how to set up a Web Server in your home by just using a Raspberry Pi.
+Using this, you could create your own personal Raspberry Pi Web Server which allows you to access your files from any part of the world using the internet. no need to worry about the DDNS Client, you can get it for free from no-ip.com.
+We will be using Apache, PHP, and MySQL to build this Raspberry Pi Web Server.
 So let’s get started!!

 - Raspberry Pi 2/B+

 - Wifi router with access to the internet